 Having bill payments automated will also help you protect your credit since timeliness of loan payments comprises more than one-third of your FICO credit score.
 You’ll also avoid the penalties and fees that result from late payments.
 With AutoPayPlus, you can just set it and forget it, and relax knowing that your bills will be paid on time every time.

-So use your bi-weekly paychecks to help automate your budgeting and savings, pay down your debt quicker, save on interest and protect your credit in the process.
+So use your bi-weekly paychecks to help automate your budgeting and savings, pay down your debt quicker, reduce interest and protect your credit in the process.
 Check out our online loan savings calculator to see just how much of a difference biweekly payments can make for you.